yvijayk2/NodeJS/README.md

 ### Create an Angular project using NX and PNPM
 - Install PNPM following the steps given below if PNPM is not
-- - Install PNPM on Windows via powershell
+- - Install PNPM on Windows via PowerShell
     ```
     Invoke-WebRequest https://get.pnpm.io/install.ps1 -UseBasicParsing | Invoke-Expression
     ```